Route from Wakefield to Stevenage

-The driving distance between Wakefield and Stevenage is 152 miles.
-Travel time is 2 hours and 45 minutes by car.
+The distance between Wakefield and Stevenage is 152 miles.
+Travel time is 2 hours and 44 minutes.

 From: Wakefield, County: West Yorkshire, England